andrasq/node-docs/upgrade-2016.md

   Skylake has tremendous memory bandwith even at the default 2133 setting)
 - reboot.
 The BIOS will show 4000 MHz with 4500 turbo mode, Linux will show 4000 MHz, but benchmarks will run at 4500.

+Oddities:
+- "4.00GHz" is baked into chip id, even when running at 4.50 GHz
+- BCLK reads back as 99.6 even when 100.5 or 101
+- setting the base multiplier still shows the base clock reading as 4000 MHz, with the new 4500 setting showing up as the turbo speed
+- BIOS shows base and turbo speeds even if turbo is Disabled
+- default auto-selects the clock rate based on the load, turbo vs normal vs slow when idle
+- default auto-selects voltage based on the clock rate in effect
+- if changing the BCLK (base clock): turn down uncore ratio, the caches don't overclock as well;
+  turn down the graphics slice and graphics unslice ratios, the GPU doesn't overclock well.